Skip to main content

 Written by Sarah Garber

-Keyword searching in Platform allows you to quickly access information about specific sets of applications.
-For instance, you can use keyword searching to:
+Keyword searching with Juristat enables you to quickly find information about specific applications.
+For example, you can use keyword searches to:

-• Identify applications that likely received Alice rejections,
+• Identify applications that will likely receive Alice rejections,ย

 • Keep track of applications in emerging technology areas, or